timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 #### Wire-up our selectors from state

-Let's create three (6) public fields on the component.
+Let's create six (6) public fields on the component.
 A good practice is to place `$` as a suffix so that you know these are `Observable` and must be subscribed to in the template.

 ```typescript
 completed$: Observable<boolean>;